Mizux/li-ov4689/ov5640_exposure/README.md

 Here, the measurement with the Leopard solution.
 ![Leopard FW](leopard_fw.png)

-As you can see, leopard driver is much brighter even with the minimum value and we can observe some level step...
+As you can see, leopard driver produce images "too bright" even with the minimum value...
+Further more values don't seems to be linear and have some step level...

 For our use case, we must have **small exposure time** capability for OV5640 !

 ## Aldebaran Implementation